aaronbloomfield/pdr/labs/lab08-32bit/index.md

 The provided code works under both 32-bit and 64-bit Linux (although 64-bit Linux usage should read below).

 **32-bit Linux:** The provided code and Makefile works on 32-bit Linux.
-All assembly sub-routine names must **NOT** have a leading underscore (i.e. they should be `vecsum` and not `_vecsum`).  nasm is invoked with the `-f elf` option.
+All assembly subroutine names must **NOT** have a leading underscore (i.e. they should be `vecsum` and not `_vecsum`).  nasm is invoked with the `-f elf` option.
 We have the `-m32` flag on the CXX macro line so that it will work fine on a 64-bit Linux machine (including our submission server), but it is technically not necessary (it doesn't hurt, it just doesn't do anything on a 32-bit machine).

 **64-bit Linux:** You have to explicitly tell clang++ to compile in 32-bit mode by passing in the `-m32` parameter (note that this parameter is fine to pass in on 32-bit systems as well).
 You may need to install the g++-multilib package - we realize that we are not using the g++ compiler, but this installs the correct library in the correct place (if this differs with your version of Linux, then please let us know!).
 The options for nasm (`-f elf`) and the naming of the subroutines (`vecsum`, not `_vecsum`) are the same as 32-bit Linux.